TiagoMA90/lost/README.md

 - [Code Institute](https://learn.codeinstitute.net/dashboard) was used as guidance platform for the development of this project (Python Module).
 - [freeCodeCamp](https://www.youtube.com/watch?v=rfscVS0vtbw) was used as orientation platform for the development of this project (Python beginner course).
-- Audio originally from "The Thing(1982)" composed by Ennio Morricone - "Humanity (Pt.
-2)", exctracted from [here](https://www.youtube.com/watch?v=I9Doo9ajCyQ) and applyed to the body of this app
 - stackOverflow was used as a solution platform for broken code.